lubianat/semantic_web_course_report/manuscript.md

 </div>
 </div>

-- Which diseases are associated with the markers of pancreatic beta cells?
+### Which diseases are associated with the markers of pancreatic beta cells?

+We can check the cell-type to disease relation in both ways.
+Scientists that study specific cell types (and not necessarily specific diseases) might be interested in knowing which diseases are related to their cell type of interest.
+In the sample query below, I looked for the diseases linked to the [human pancreatic beta cells](https://www.wikidata.org/wiki/Q101405087), which play an important role in controlling blood sugar levels.
+Reassuringly, top hits associated with markers included
+[obesity](https://www.wikidata.org/wiki/Q12174) and [type-2 diabetes](https://www.wikidata.org/wiki/Q3025883).
+Other diseases retrieved, such as [Huntington disease-like 2](https://www.wikidata.org/wiki/Q30990046) don't bear a clear link with sugar function, and might merit a further look by a domain expert to see if there are any hypothesis worth pursuing.

 ```
 SELECT ?cellTypeLabel ?diseaseLabel